This is a prototype. Things will break, change, or disappear. Have fun exploring.

 Shaders are processed at load time.
 A shader processor handles #include directives, feature injection, and template assembly.
 The result is a single fragment and vertex shader pair that runs on the GPU.

-Scenes are written in JavaScript and exported as ES modules.
-Each scene is a factory function that receives engine state and returns a set of Three.js objects plus an update callback.
-Scenes can declare parameters that the user can tune live.
+Actors are written in JavaScript and exported as ES modules.
+Each actor is a factory function that receives engine state and returns a set of Three.js objects plus an update callback.
+Actors can declare parameters that the user can tune live.

 Compositions

-Compositions, content definitions, music tracks, and patches are stored as plain JSON.
-The format is human-readable, easy to inspect, and designed to be hand-edited if needed.
-Loading a composition triggers a content preloader that fetches and parses every shader, scene, and texture referenced.
+Compositions, content definitions, music tracks, and scenes are stored as plain JSON.
+Loading a composition triggers a content preloader that fetches and parses every shader, actor, and texture referenced.

 Audio